danielsobrado/CCDAK-Exam-Questions/LAST_MINUTE_REVIEW.md

 - **The `INSERT INTO` statement** in ksqlDB writes records into an existing stream or table.
 - **The `CREATE CONNECTOR` statement** in ksqlDB creates a new Kafka Connect connector.
 - **ksqlDB supports JOIN operations** between streams and tables, including `INNER JOIN`, `LEFT JOIN`, and `OUTER JOIN`.
+- To use Avro data with ksqlDB, **Schema Registry must be installed** and `ksql.schema.registry.url` configured to point to it.
+- The ksqlDB command topic stores metadata for **persistent queries based on `CREATE STREAM AS SELECT` and `CREATE TABLE AS SELECT`**.
+- Maximum parallelism in ksqlDB depends on the **number of topic partitions**.

 ### Metrics:
 - **Confluent Control Center** enables centralized management and monitoring of Kafka components.